itsmariodias/suspicious-activity-recognition/README.md

 ### Training :
   The `train_set.ipynb` contains all functions needed to train model.
 Run all cells and adjust parameters in `main()` function for training.
   For our experiment we used slowfast model with batch size `8`, img_size `224` and frames `25`.
-  Our slowfast model trained on above settings for `100` epochs can be found here https://www.mediafire.com/file/idn98l5m9rfcuvt/slowfast_finalmodel.hd5/file
+  Our slowfast model trained on above settings for `100` epochs can be found here https://www.mediafire.com/file/idn98l5m9rfcuvt/slowfast_finalmodel.hd5/file. (if that does not work, try this https://www.mediafire.com/file/8cupxxdo9kk936c/slowfast_finalmodel.hdf5/file)

 ### Testing :
   1. First load model or use existing model after training.
   2. Run `predictions()` giving the video to predict as input.
-We have provided some sample videos in `test/`
+We have provided some sample videos in `test/`.
+You can also directly run `prediction.py`, after manually changing input variable paths.

 ## References :
 3DCNN : https://github.com/dipakkr/3d-cnn-action-recognition